readyready15728/misc/stardew-valley-notes.md

 * Horse Overhaul makes the horse hit box 1x1 in all directions.
 There is also (limited) interaction with the environment while on horseback and a number of other things I will document as I encounter them.
+* Horse friendship develops over time through petting, feeding, watering and access to a heater if necessary.
+Higher levels increase horse speed.
+* Feeding your horse requires precise alignment with their muzzle.
+* Most foraged items can be foraged on horseback with the mod but you have to be right on top of them.
 * Walk to the Desert lets you do just that, but it can be dangerous and you'll want to be armed.
 * World Atlas might be better than World Maps Everywhere but I don't know if